EaRu723/trumptrackerapp/README.md

 # trumptrackerapp
-this was a fun project to track the news on Donal Trump
+this was a fun project to track the news on Donald Trump the goal was to showcase LSD's ability to scrape various websites for data